ITensor/website/docs/julia/getting_started/mps_time_evolution/main.md

-So that the code produces interesting output, we define a function called `measure_Sz` that we will pass our MPS into and which will print the current total time and expected value of @@S^z@@ on the center site of the MPS.
+So that the code produces interesting output, we define a function called `measure_Sz` that we will pass our MPS into and which will return the expected value of @@S^z@@ on a given site, which we will take to be near the center of the MPS.
 The details of this function are outside the scope of this tutorial, but are explained in the example code for [[measuring MPS|formulas/measure_mps]].

 The line of code `psi = productMPS(s, n -> isodd(n) ?
 "Up" : "Dn")`